Learn English Free

 Learn English Grammar

 Uncountable nouns (also called mass nouns or noncount nouns) cannot be counted, they are not treated as seperate objects.
-This means you cannot make them plural by adding -s, because they only have a singular form.
-It also means that they do not take a/an or a number in front of them.

 Sugar is bad for you.
 I don't drink my tea with sugar.

 Rice is good for you.
 I eat rice at least once a week.
 (Not I eat a rice.)

 There is no plural form for an uncountable noun.